espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/porting_guide.md

 		- Try to add log `printk(KERN_ERR "%s\n",__func__);` in `spi_data_ready_interrupt_handler()` and `spi_interrupt_handler()` functions if the interrupts are hit by assessing dmesg log
 	* Device interoperability
 		- It is observed that first event is not received at host, despite of SPI mode changes, lowering of SPI frequency.
-		- We observed that there were [SPI timing issues](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/spi_slave.html#speed-and-timing-considerations) possibly duue to jumper wire legths or base peripheral SPI device driver.
+		- We observed that there were [SPI timing issues](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/spi_slave.html#speed-and-timing-considerations) possibly due to jumper wire lengths or base peripheral SPI device driver.
 		- In such cases, SPI mode mismatch helped.
 In this case, different SPI modes used at both ESP and Host side, helped to get consistent timing and reliable driver operation.
 		- From our past experience, some Linux SPI bus base driver add extra clocks delays(unreasonable) : This results in lower performance.
 If you face very less throughput, it is advised that we check Logic analyzer
 * SDIO